 More guys are adopting longer, more natural styles these days, as letting your hair do its thing is often your best look.
-Instead of over-complicating your style by working against your hair, embrace its natural texture.
-It gives a cool, classic wedding day look that lets you actually look like yourself.
+It gives a cool, classic wedding day look that allows you to look like yourself.
 "In this case, it's better to get a trim two weeks before and for the day of the wedding style it natural with products," says Torres.

 Waves on Top

 “An easy way to enhance your hair is using a styling cream,” says Casey.
-They are good for all hair lengths and don’t have much hold, but help provide shape.
+They are suitable for all hair lengths and don’t have much hold but help provide shape.
 Creams also help de-frizz it and keep the hair looking smooth (but natural)—especially if you have longer hair with a natural wave.

 Side parts will always be a classic, and getting one cut-in takes the guesswork out.
 Ahead of the big day, “get a shape up two or three days before the wedding,” says Casey, to make sure the edges are crisp.
 “Always go to the same person because they’re going to have experience with your hair texture and growth patterns.”